ohmtech-rdi/eurorack-blocks/documentation/setup/macos-max.md

 Now save your patch: this will automatically build the Drop module, ready to be used in VCV Rack!

-You can have a look into the `gen~` patch by ⌘-double click on it to open its windows.
+You can have a look into the `gen~` patch by ⌘-double click on it to open its window.

 ```{image} macos-max-gen.png
 :width: 100%